 - Hands-on experience and competence in your career

 - Mentors and relationships for life

 What does a Corban education cost me?

-*covers events, services, laundry, intramurals, technology, parking, and security.
+Student Fees: $998 (covers events, services, laundry, intramurals, technology, and security)

 99% OF STUDENTS RECEIVE FINANCIAL AID.

 What steps can I take to make a Corban education affordable?

 - Apply to Corban University – One of the most significant sources of funding you can receive is institutional aid, and many of these scholarships and grants are awarded automatically when you apply.
 Submitting your completed application to Corban is the best way to learn exactly what Corban can offer you.
 Apply to Corban now.

 - Apply for Institutional Scholarships – While some Corban scholarships are awarded automatically (such as academic scholarships), others require an application.
 Check to make sure you’ve applied for every scholarship for which you might qualify.
 View Corban Scholarships and Awards.